klasleino/gloro/README.md

   > The underlying model instrumented by the GloRo Net.
 This property is read-only.

-* `lipschitz_constant(X)`
+* `lipschitz_constant()`

-  > Gives the Lipschitz constant for each of the points in `X`.
-The value in the position of the predicted class of each point is `-1` to signify that this value should be ignored.
+  > Gives the Lipschitz constant of for each pair of classes.
+The value in the diagonal is `-1` to signify that this value should be ignored.

 * `predict_clean(*args, **kwargs)`